VernierST/godirect-examples/python-examples/godirect-py-getting-started.md

 ```
 pip install godirect[usb,ble]
 ```
-There are some helpful hints about installing the godirect module on the [Go Direct FAQ page](./godirect-py-faqs.md), and more detailed instructions on installing the `godirect` module at the [Python Packaging Index site](https://pypi.org/project/godirect/) or in the [godirect-py repository](https://github.com/VernierST/godirect-py).
+There are some helpful hints about installing the godirect module on the [Go Direct FAQ page](./godirect-py-faqs.md), and more detailed instructions on installing the `godirect` module at the [Python Packaging Index site](https://pypi.org/project/godirect/) or in the [godirect module repository](https://github.com/VernierST/godirect-py).

 ## Get godirect-examples